sodrian/codewars/readme.md

 # Codewars katas

-Katas that have seen solved on [codewars.com](http://www.codewars.com).
+Katas that have been solved by me on [codewars.com](http://www.codewars.com).